-Our future success depends on our ability to raise additional capital and/or implement various strategic alternatives.
-Our ability to continue operations will depend on our ability to obtain additional capital, and there can be no assurance that any financing can be realized by the Company, or if realized, what the terms of any such financing may be, or that any amount that the Company is able to raise will be adequate.
-Based upon the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern through the 12 months following the date on which this Quarterly Report on Form 10-Q is filed.
+We have generated losses since inception, used substantial cash in operations, and anticipate we will continue to incur net losses for the foreseeable future.
+Our future success depends on our ability to obtain additional capital and/or implement various strategic alternatives, and there can be no assurance that any financing can be realized by us, or if realized, what the terms of any such financing may be, or that any amount that we are able to raise will be adequate.
+If we are unable to obtain funds when needed or on acceptable terms, we then will be unable to continue the commercialization of Twirla, and be required to cut operating costs, and forego future development and other opportunities.
+Based upon the foregoing, management has concluded that there is substantial doubt about our ability to continue as a going concern through the 12 months following the date on which this Quarterly Report on Form 10-Q is filed.